 5 tips for finding a TEFL job without a degree

 So now you have a better idea of where you can TEFL without a degree, here are our top 5 tips to help you land a great job!

 Get TEFL qualified

 A TEFL qualification is essential if you’re going to find work teaching English abroad without a degree.
 Most employers look for teachers to have a 120-hour TEFL qualification, so make sure you choose a course with at least those hours.
-A TEFL course should be accredited and recognised worldwide – like ours!
+A TEFL course provider should be accredited and recognised internationally – like ours!